Program Advisory Board

-Executive Producer of the CBS drama “A Gifted Man.”
-Former Executive Producer and Writer, “Law and Order: Special Victims Unit,” NBC, 2000-2011; Executive Producer and Writer, “ER,” NBC, 1994-2000.
-Adjunct Professor, University of Southern California, 2001-2005.
+Dr. Baer is the Executive Producer of the CBS drama “A Gifted Man.”
+He was the former Executive Producer and Writer, “Law and Order: Special Victims Unit,” NBC, 2000-2011; Executive Producer and Writer, “ER,” NBC, 1994-2000; and Adjunct Professor, University of Southern California, 2001-2005.
 Recently, Dr. Baer co-established the Institute for Photographic Empowerment at USC’s Annenberg School of Communications, which links photographic story-telling projects around the world and makes that work available to NGOs and policymakers.
 He has worked in South Africa and Mozambique since 2006, teaching photography to mothers with HIV and to AIDS orphans so that they can tell the world their own stories.
 He has published numerous articles regarding health and the depiction of health and health care providers on television.
 Frequent guest speaker/lecturer.
 Elected Director, Harvard Alumni Association; Member, Board of Directors, American Association for the Advancement of Science Committee on Public Understanding of Science and Technology; Member, Board of Directors, Physicians for Social Responsibility; Member, Board of Directors, Advocates for Youth; Member, Board of Directors, The Partnership for Public Service; Trustee, The Humanitas Prize.
 B.A., Political Science, magna cum laude, Colorado College; Ed.M., Education, Harvard University, 1979; M.A., Sociology, Harvard University, 1982; M.D., Harvard, Medical School, 1996.
 Received an honorary degree, Doctor of Laws, from Colorado College in 2000; 2005 commencement speaker.

 Lester R. Brown